aspose-total/Aspose.Total-Products/total/en/python-net/conversion/wordml-to-mhtml/_index.md

 - For WORDML to MHTML or HtmlFixed format conversion, Python 3.5 or later is required
 - Reference APIs within the project directly from PyPI ([Aspose.Words](https://pypi.org/project/aspose-words/))
-- Or use the following pip commands ```pip install aspose.words```.
+- Or use the following pip commands ```pip install aspose.words```
-- Moreover, Microsoft Windows or Linux based OS (see more for [Words](https://docs.aspose.com/words/python-net/system-requirements/)) and for Linux check additional requirements for gcc and libpython and follow step by step instructions [INSTALL](https://docs.aspose.com/words/python-net/installation/).
+- Moreover, Microsoft Windows or Linux based OS (see more for [Words](https://docs.aspose.com/words/python-net/system-requirements/)) and for Linux check additional requirements for gcc and libpython and follow step by step instructions [INSTALL](https://docs.aspose.com/words/python-net/installation/)

 {{% /blocks/products/pf/agp/feature-section-col %}}